-Dental implants are an advanced form of tooth replacement that are designed to mimic natural teeth in structure, function, and appearance.
-Using a titanium post that is carefully and strategically inserted into the jawbone, a dental implant can replicate the function of a tooth root and prevent the misalignment and deterioration that often follows major tooth loss or damage.
-The titanium post is then topped with a custom crown for optimal function and aesthetics.
+Dental implants, an advanced form of tooth replacement therapy, are designed to mimic natural teeth in structure, function, and appearance (all the while, preventing bone resorption after root extraction by replacing root structure).
+Using a titanium post that is carefully and strategically inserted into the jawbone (utilizing CT scans, 3D treatment planning, and a surgical guide to know the direction, size, and angulation of the implant way in advance of the surgical date), a dental implant can replicate the function of a tooth root, prevent the misalignment (bite collapse), potential jaw pain (due to missing molars), and prevent deterioration of bone where roots used to be that often follows major tooth loss or damage.
+The titanium post is then topped with a custom crown (to fit the patient’s particular bite) for optimal function and aesthetics.
 Dr. Mojgan Mazhari is a skilled and experienced implantologist with years of experience treating tooth loss with this revolutionary method.
-Furthermore, the advanced imaging technology available at Alexandria Dental Health & Smile Studio enables her to accurately plan, design, and place the implants for the most comfortable and satisfactory results possible.
+Furthermore, the advanced imaging technology and digital impressions technique using Cerec 3D prime scan, available at Alexandria Dental Health & Smile Studio, enables her to accurately plan, design, and place the implants for the most comfortable and satisfactory results possible.
+Most cases have reported absolutely no pain and no need to take pain medication as early as the first day after surgery.

 If you are interested in learning more about dental implants as a tooth replacement option, we invite you to contact Alexandria Dental Health & Smile Studio today.
-Our friendly and knowledgeable staff are happy to answer any question you may have or schedule you a consultation with Dr. Mazhari.
+Our friendly and knowledgeable staff are happy to answer any questions you may have or help you schedule a consultation with Dr. Mazhari.

 - Dental Implants Benefits